 The Pay As You Earn (PAYE) system includes provisions for specific tax reliefs.
 Personal relief is granted to all resident employees at a rate of Ksh 28,800 per annum (or Ksh 2,400 per month).
-Additionally, insurance relief is available at 15 percent of premiums paid, up to a maximum of Ksh 5,000 per month (or Ksh 60,000 annually), provided, there is proof of payment.
+Additionally, insurance relief is available at 15 per cent of premiums paid, up to a maximum of Ksh 5,000 per month (or Ksh 60,000 annually), provided, there is proof of payment.
 The Finance Act 2021 amended Section 31(1) of the Income Tax Act to include National Health Insurance Fund (NHIF) contributions as eligible for insurance relief, effective 1st January 2022.
 Moreover, since January 2017, interest payments on mortgages have been considered tax-deductible.
 Individuals who borrow from registered financial institutions to purchase or improve a home—provided they occupy the residence—are eligible for a mortgage interest deduction of up to Ksh 300,000 annually.
 This measure aims to promote home ownership.
 The allowable mortgage interest is deducted from gross employment income when calculating taxable income under the PAYE system.

 Corporate Income Tax (CIT) is another key direct tax, levied on the profits of corporate bodies, including limited liability companies and co-operatives.
-Resident companies pay tax at a rate of 30 percent, while branches of non-resident companies are taxed at 37.5 percent.
+Resident companies pay tax at a rate of 30 per cent, while branches of non-resident companies are taxed at 37.5 per cent.
 Business losses can be carried forward indefinitely, allowing companies to offset future profits and reduce future CIT liabilities.
 The CIT framework also includes preferential tax regimes for firms operating in export processing zones, special economic zones, and newly listed companies on approved securities exchanges.
-In addition to PAYE and CIT, other direct taxes in Kenya include withholding/retention tax (on fees, dividends etc.), residential rental income tax (10 percent on gross rental income up to Kshs 15million), capital gains tax (15 percent of the net gains), advance tax, betting tax (15 percent of Gross Gaming Revenue), digital service tax (1.5 percent of the gross transaction value exclusive of VAT), individual tax, turnover tax (3 percent on gross sales between Kshs 1 million and 25 million in a year) among others.
-Further, in 2023, Finance Act 2023 introduced the digital assets tax which applies a rate of 3% on cryptocurrency transactions and the Tax Law Amendment 2024 introduced the Significant Economic Presence Tax to replace digital service tax with effect from 27th December 2024.
+In addition to PAYE and CIT, other direct taxes in Kenya include withholding/retention tax (on fees, dividends etc.), residential rental income tax (10 per cent on gross rental income up to Kshs 15million), capital gains tax (15 per cent of the net gains), advance tax, betting tax (15 per cent of Gross Gaming Revenue), digital service tax (1.5 per cent of the gross transaction value exclusive of VAT), individual tax, turnover tax (3 per cent on gross sales between Kshs 1 million and 25 million in a year) among others.
+Further, in 2023, Finance Act 2023 introduced the digital assets tax which applies a rate of 3 per cent on cryptocurrency transactions and the Tax Law Amendment 2024 introduced the Significant Economic Presence Tax to replace digital service tax with effect from 27th December 2024.

 This study focuses on direct income taxes such as PIT that are linked to household for the fiscal incidence analysis.
-In 2022, PIT contributed 24.5 percent of total tax revenue and 3.9 percent of GDP while CIT and withholding tax accounted for 2.0 percent and 1.1 percent of GDP, respectively.
+In 2022, PIT contributed 24.5 per cent of total tax revenue and 3.9 per cent of GDP while CIT and withholding tax accounted for 2.0 per cent and 1.1 per cent of GDP, respectively.
 However, due to the lack of a comprehensive methodology to assign the corporate income tax burden to households in the survey, CIT is excluded from the fiscal incidence analysis.

 Indirect taxes